vikramchhibber/tropelet/docs/design.md

 ### mTLS
 1. The server and its clients will use mutual TLS authentication (mTLS) mechanism to verify each other.
 2. The solution will include script to generate self-signed root certificate (CA), and scripts for signing server and client certificates.
-3. This generated root CA will be included in both the client and server certificate authority bundles, enabling them to verify each other’s certificate chain.
+3. This generated root CA will be included in both the client and server certificate authority bundles, enabling them to verify each other's certificate chain.
 4. The TLS client authentication policy on server side will mandate requesting client certificate and verification during handshake.
 The client will also verify server certificate.
 5. All certificates will be **ECDSA** algorithms based, as these are computationally faster than RSA, providing the same level of security with smaller key sizes.
 The signing algorithm for the certificate will be **ecdsa-with-SHA384**.